Installing DyNet for Python¶

 After this, you should be able to install using pip or manual installation as normal.

-You can also use Python on Windows.
+You can also use Python on Windows, including GPU and MKL support.
 For simplicity, we recommend using a Python distribution that already has Cython installed.
 The following has been tested to work:

 - Install WinPython 2.7.10 (comes with Cython already installed).